leandro-svg/SparseInst_TensorRT/README.md

   - This project is built upon the excellent framework detectron2, and you should install detectron2 first, please check official installation guide for more details. (https://github.com/facebookresearch/detectron2.git)
   - For command other than TensoRT and ONNX inference, please refer to the initial repository (e.g test_net.py).
   - If you face any problem during the parsing time, don't hesitate to drop an issue or a star if there aren't any at all :stuck_out_tongue_winking_eye:
+  - Be aware that in order to parse the model to ONNX and TensorRT, the files sparseinst.py, encoder.py and decoder.py has been modified/slightly modified, don't forget to check the modifications if you come from the initial repository.

  ## Prerequisites